Promoting British Values at Purbrook Park

 Rule of Law

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout the regular school day, through school assemblies, and when reinforcing excellent behaviour.
 Pupils are taught the value and reasons behind laws - that they govern and protect us, the responsibilities that this involves, and the consequences when laws are broken.
-Visits from authorities such as the Police, Fire Service, Lifeguards etc. are regular features in our school calendar and help to emphasise this message.
+Visits from authorities such as the Police, Fire Service, Lifeguards etc. feature in our school calendar and help to emphasise this message.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive learning environment.
 We educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment, and empowering education.
 Pupils are encouraged to know, understand, and exercise their rights and personal freedoms.
 We advise pupils how to exercise these rights safely, for example through our E-Safety and varied Enrichment programme.
 Whether it be through choice of challenge, of how they record, or through participation in our numerous extra-curricula clubs and opportunities, pupils are given the freedom to make choices.